What Compensation from Workers’ Comp Should I Expect?

 According to the South Carolina Workers’ Compensation Law, “You are entitled to all necessary medical treatment that is likely to lessen your disability.
 Workers’ compensation generally pays for surgery, hospitalization, medical supplies, prosthetic devices, and prescriptions.”
 The employer and their insurance carrier have the authority to direct treatment with their selected physicians.
 The choice of doctor may be challenged in situations where care was initially denied, or emergency treatment had to be obtained.

 After a seven-day waiting period, you can begin collecting benefits to make up for missing work.
 During the first 150 days after you provide notice to your employer of your work accident, the benefits may be stopped if the employer and their insurance carrier determine that you did not sustain a work accident, refused medical treatment, or refused to return to work within restrictions provided by the authorized treating physician.
 You can request a hearing to oppose the denial of benefits by the employer/insurance carrier.
 After 150 days post-notice, weekly benefits cannot legally be stopped without a return to work or a hearing before the South Carolina Workers’ Compensation Commission.
-Compensation is paid at a rate of 66⅔% of your average weekly wage for the four quarters before the injury, not to exceed the state maximum.
+Compensation from workers’ comp is paid at a rate of 66⅔% of your average weekly wage for the four quarters before the injury, not to exceed the state maximum.
 Partial weekly compensation is also allowed if your pay is consistently reduced as a result of your work accident.

 Compensation for Permanent Injuries and Disfigurement